black-river-gaming/albion-killbot/README.md

 Also, when you are tracking a guild, the bot will display the monthly ranking every day at 12pm (bot time).

 Other feature suggestions are welcome in the issues section of the github.
+Please join our Discord server for further questions: https://discord.gg/56AExWh

 # How to install